naerhy/snow-crash/level06/resources/README.md

+# Level06

+## Walkthrough

-Listing the files in the directory, we find a binary file and a php script:
+Listing the files in the directory, we find a binary file and a php script.

 ```bash
 level06@SnowCrash:~$ ls -la